-If you’re able to spend a little more though, this Victorinox bread knife trumps the Mercer.
+If you’re able to spend a little more though, this Challenger Breadware knife trumps the Mercer (I ended up buying this one later on and I love it!).
 It has everything the Mercer has, but in addition to this, it also has:

 - A thinner blade than the Mercer

-If you buy a more expensive one, it’s worth getting a sharpening rod to keep your blade in tip top condition (here’s a link to one on Amazon).
+If you do buy a more expensive knife, it’s worth getting a sharpening rod to keep your blade in tip top condition (here’s a link to one on Amazon).

 QUICK TIP: Buying a decent bread knife goes a long way to getting nice even, clean slices.
 But if you want each slice to be equal in width every time, you may want to consider buying a bread guide like this one (Amazon link).
 It’s inexpensive and helps guide your slices to be all of equal width.